A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

 with numerical prefactors $\gamma^{(n,m)}_{k_1\ldots k_{n+1}}$ and perturbative structures $\cO^{(n)}_{k;m}$ fulfilling $[\cO^{(n)}_{k;m}]_\rL = L^n$ and $[\cO^{(n)}_{k;m}]_\rPT = P^n$.
 For instance, we have

-Before working out the expansion at a given order, one should write down a complete set of perturbative structures pertaining to that order, such as eqs.~(\ref{eq:Otwobasis}) and (\ref{eq:Othreebasis}) illustrate for $n=2,3$.
+Before working out the expansion at a given order, one should list all possible perturbative structures pertaining to that order, such as eqs.~(\ref{eq:Otwobasis}) and (\ref{eq:Othreebasis}) for $n=2,3$ respectively.
 A preliminary identification of all suitable structures is indeed particularly useful in order to identify groups of terms when high order calculations are performed by means of a computer algebra system (CAS), as we shall see in sect.
 3.3.